Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 Yeah, hopefully you're safe.

-Interesting question, though.
 Thank you very much to you, Roy.

 And the last one this week comes from Kelly Clark.

-So Goose is back on the mic.
+Kiss of Goose is back on the market.

 That's really funny.